jimuelceleste/COVID-19-ABM-contact-probabilities/README.md

-# COVID-19 ABM with contact-probabilities
+# COVID-19 ABM with contact probabilities

 A generic COVID-19 agent-based model (age-stratified, quarantine modified, with non-linear incidence) coupled with the social contact matrices of Prem et al. [1] as interaction probabilities.